grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-html/selection/selection-closest.md

 ---
 title: 'Selection.closest(selector)'
-excerpt: 'For each element in the set, get the first element that matches the selector by testing the element itself and traversing up through its ancestors in the DOM tree.'
+description: 'For each element in the set, get the first element that matches the selector by testing the element itself and traversing up through its ancestors in the DOM tree.'
 ---

 # Selection.closest(selector)